• Agents

 High

 In our study, 33% of vibe-coded apps had SQL or NoSQL injection points.
-The rate was lower in apps using ORMs like Prisma or Drizzle, but Cursor sometimes generates raw SQL when asked for specific queries.
+The rate was lower in apps using ORMs like Prisma or Drizzle, but Cursor sometimes writes raw SQL when asked for specific queries.

 Medium